reapersanta/scripts/README.md

 # SCRIPTS
-This is a collection of useful scripts for developing a game in Unity Game Engine
+This is a collection of useful scripts <I use> for developing a game in Unity Game Engine